-Both drugs induce incredibly different states, but both are known entheogens (AKA plant medicines)..
+Both drugs induce incredibly different states, but both are known entheogens (which are usually substances found in the natural world).
 Entheogens are compounds of plant origin that are ingested to induce non-ordinary states of religious or spiritual origins.

 THC and psilocybin are both unique because both blur the lines between recreational drugs and spiritual medicine, but both can be effective based on the dosages and setting.
 There’s also compelling evidence that both THC and psilocybin were used in religious ceremonies to produce such states of religious and spiritual origin.